takenet/blip-docs/source/includes/en/extensions/contacts.md

 }
 ```

-In order to store informations about a chatbot client is possible save and update data using **contacts extention**.
-This sample show how can you add a Messenger customer with `11121023102013021@messenger.gw.msging.net` identity on the chatbot's roster.
+In order to store informations about a chatbot's client, it is possible to save and update data using **contacts extension**.
+This sample shows how to add a Messenger customer with identity `11121023102013021@messenger.gw.msging.net` to the chatbot's roster.

 ### Get contact